 Pat’s paintings consist of acrylic on canvas.
-She considers her work is more a matter of raising questions than providing ‘answers’ or illustrations.
+She considers her work as more a matter of raising questions than providing ‘answers’ or 'illustrations'.

-Her paintings often include figures, sometimes with ambiguous interactions, allowing stories to emerge in our minds about them.
+Her paintings have often included figures, sometimes ambiguous and with ambiguous interactions, allowing stories to emerge in our minds about them.
 The ambiguity allows a feeling of moods, and qualities of inter-personal space, as well as references to time and memory.

 In recent years (2018-2019) Pat's work has slowly evolved into having less emphasis on what could be termed 'references' to figures as people, yet a greater emphasis on more abstract images, marks and overall impressions, still reflecting moods/dreams/interactions between people and overall impressions.